LilyMao/ML-predict-heart-disease/README.md

 This notebook explores the Heart Disease dataset.
 And develops a model to predict positive and negative.
-I also tune the alpha by hand to maximize the accuracy.
+I also tune the alpha by cost complexity pruning path to maximize the accuracy.
+Besides the total accuracy, I also tune and select alpha to hand to improve true/false positve/negative rate through confusion matrix.

 Libraries: